Naufal05R/Naufal05R/README.md

 - 📋 Fell in love with codes and enthusiast with the newest & latest technology.
 Self-taught on learning [React](https://react.dev) & [NextJS](https://nextjs.org)

+- 🏆 Expertise in Javascript & Typescript programming language.
+Building the entire application without using a single `any` data type.

 - 🐧 Familiar on both Mac & Linux as my daily driver OS

 <h3 align="left">🔗 Connect with me</h3>